 The Gold Key Volunteer Program provides opportunities for individuals of all ages to volunteer their time and talents to assist Older Adults throughout Isabella County.
 Our Volunteers are a vital part of the Commission on Aging.
-The 300+ registered volunteers form the backbone of our agency and provide a valuable resource to all the programs and services of the Commission on Aging.
+Around 300 registered volunteers form the backbone of our agency and provide a valuable resource to all the programs and services of the Commission on Aging.

 All Gold Key Volunteers go through an orientation meeting with the Program Coordinator.
-A registration form is completed and with the permission of the volunteer a criminal background check and a check of the volunteer’s driving record is completed with the Michigan State Police.
+A registration form is completed and with the permission of the volunteer a national criminal background check and a check of the volunteer’s driving record is completed before receiving approval to volunteer.

 If you are interested in more information about the Gold Key Volunteer Program and becoming a volunteer, you can contact the Program Coordinator, Kelly Herrmann, by e-mail at or by phone at (989)772-0748.

 Gold Key Volunteer Opportunities

-Take pictures, interview individuals, submit articles, proofread for monthly newspaper Active Living.
+Active Living assistants may take pictures, interview individuals, submit articles, proofread for monthly newspaper.

 Be a companion to an Older Adult who seeks social interaction but cannot leave the house alone.
 Weekly visits are tailored to the needs and interests of both the visitor and the client.
 Time spent with the client may vary.
 Activities may include reading, playing games, talking, writing letters, watching TV or crafts.
 Planned outings to events or shopping are encouraged when appropriate.

 Volunteers with home repair or building skills perform minor repairs, install 911 signs, smoke detectors, batteries.
 Projects improve the safety and security of homes while helping older adults maintain their independence.

 Use your own transportation to deliver lunchtime meals to homebound Older Adults one day per week.
 Mileage reimbursement is provided.